 - Prepare the documents needed to open a small business bank account (outlined below).

 Documents needed to open a small business bank account

 - Business registration papers.
-You’ll need to bring your business registration papers to show that you own a registered business in Canada.
+You’ll need to provide your business registration papers to show that you own a registered business in Canada.

-- Two pieces of ID.
-You will almost certainly need to prove your identity to open a small business bank account online or in-person.
-Bring your passport, driver’s licence or other government-issued photo ID to make sure you’re covered.
+- Proof of ID.
+You will need to prove your identity to open a small business bank account online or in-person.
+Provide your passport, driver’s licence or other government-issued photo ID.

 - Proof of residence.
 Be prepared to provide proof of residence such as utility bills or other official documents assigned to your current address in Canada.
 You may also have to show proof that your business is located in Canada.

 - Information on authorized users.
 You’ll want to indicate which users can have full access to your account and which have limited access.
 You can also assign rules about what actions each person can take on the account.

 Check with your bank for a list of all the documentation you’ll need to provide before you apply.